 The Vernon family, together with prominent garden designers and landscapers of the time, developed the garden in line with the changing fashions.
 Adding their own ideas and tastes, the gardens have seen many changes over the years.

-The first garden
+The 17th-century garden

 The garden was typical of the Restoration period and had parterres of grass and gravel, together with beautiful fountains and statues.
-Beyond the walls were avenues of orchards and a flight of broad steps that led down to rectangular fish ponds, where the lake now stands.
+Beyond the walls were avenues of fruit trees and a flight of broad steps that led down to rectangular fish ponds, where the lake now stands.

 Our work in the garden

-In the 1970s we made further alterations and created two star shaped parterres on the top terraces and planted topiary on the lower area.
+In the 1970s the Trust created two star-shaped parterres on the top terraces and planted topiary on the lower area.
 The lime Quincunx was also planted to grow in front of the 19th-century wing to echo the 17th-century formal orchards.